 (Contact the advisor from your home department or the Chair)

-Chair and certificate administration - Biomedical Engineering
+Chair and Certificate Administration - Biomedical Engineering

-Dr. John Puccinelli
+Professor John Puccinelli

-2132 Engineering Centers Bldg
+2132 Engineering Centers Building

 john.puccinelli@wisc.edu

-890-3573
+(608) 890-3573

 Biological Systems Engineering